 Brighton College is the leading co-educational school in England.
 A level results place Brighton as the number one Independent School in England, and it was recently chosen to be England’s Independent School of the Year 2019 by The Sunday Times.

-Every year, more and more of Brighton’s pupils secure places at the world’s most esteemed universities, particularly Oxford, Cambridge and the Ivy League.
-The College’s former pupils number amongst Britain’s foremost business, professional and political leaders; they entrance the nation with their sporting, creative and artistic talent; they are busy shaping the future for generations to come.
-Brighton was named The Sunday Times Independent School of the Year 2011-12 and Richard Cairns was named Tatler Headmaster of the Year 2012-13.
-Brighton College was named UK School of the Year 2013-14 at the Independent School Awards.
+Every year, more and more of Brighton’s pupils secure places at the world’s best universities, particularly Russell Group Universities and the Ivy League.
+The College’s former pupils number amongst Britain’s foremost business, professional and political leaders; they entrance the nation with their sporting, creative and artistic talent, and they are busy shaping the future for generations to come.

-All of these are hugely important factors that parents describe as having influenced them in choosing a Brighton College education for their son or daughter.
-Above all else, however, parents remark upon the warm, happy, vibrant and positive atmosphere that struck them around our campuses in the UK and the Middle East.
-First and foremost, a Brighton College education offers a caring, supportive and tolerant environment in which children thrive and love to learn.
+All of these are hugely important factors when parents choose a Brighton College education for their son or daughter.
+However, parents are just as likely to remark upon the warm, vibrant and positive atmosphere that they see around our campuses in the UK and the Middle East.
+First and foremost, a Brighton College education offers an environment of inclusivity in which children thrive.

 “The most forward-thinking school in Britain” THE WEEK